 Whether you qualify for repayment assistance, and how much help you’ll get, depends on your income and how serious your financial situation is.
 Enrolment is not automatic and you need to re-apply to the plan every six months.
-For details on how to apply, see below under “Deal with the problem”.
+For details on how to apply, see below under “Work out the problem.”

 Enter your loan information into the Repayment Assistance Estimator to see if you are eligible for repayment assistance.

-Student loans get special treatment on bankruptcy (the “seven-year rule”)
+Student loans receive special treatment under bankruptcy laws (the “seven-year rule”)